 The Most Important, But Unknown Factor: Price

-Secondly, as I mentioned above, that we work with To The Trade vendors, with whom we enjoy perks for working with them, which we extend to our clients where applicable.
-So overall, the design fee that you are paying to the designer (me), will balance out with the savings that the designer will bring your way, through working with their vendors.
+Secondly, as I mentioned above, that we work with To The Trade vendors, whom we enjoy perks for working with, which we extend to our clients where applicable.
+So overall, the design fee that you are paying to the designer (me), will balance out with the savings that the designer will bring your way, through working with their vendors and most importantly in time.
 It’s a great deal if you ask me.
 Hiring a designer actually is the best first step in investing in your home.

 As mentioned, in the three areas where working with a designer is actually a great investment which you as the client are not aware of, or have a misconception about.
 I hope I have cleared some of your misconceptions, and shed light on what you get as a client when you bring us into your home to help you make it your own.

 Until my next post, I wish that you